ABOUT us | WI & Mo Cosmetology school

 In early 1986, the state-licensed school received national accreditation through the National Accrediting Commission of Cosmetology Arts and Sciences, allowing students at Martin’s campuses to obtain federal financial aid.
 At that time, 92 percent of its graduates were practicing cosmetology in Wisconsin and its two campuses — Oshkosh and Manitowoc — were ranked first and second in the state for percentage of graduates who went on to receive a license and practice cosmetology there.

 In 2000, John Martin changed the name of his schools to Martin’s College of Cosmetology; at that time, he also closed the Oshkosh campus and started a campus in Madison, Wis., which offered a better location and bigger market.

 In 2005, he sold the schools to Regis Corp. and in 2007, Martin’s College of Cosmetology joined Empire Beauty Schools during the Regis School Division merger with Empire Beauty Schools.

-John Martin decided to return to the business in 2015 when he founded the ideals of The Academy of Beauty Professionals, located in Appleton, Green Bay, and Madison.
-While his ideas inspired the school's culture, his son, David Martin Kwitek serves as president.
+John Martin decided to return to the business in 2015, when he founded the ideals of The Academy of Beauty Professionals, located in Appleton, Green Bay and Madison.
+While his ideas inspired the school’s culture, his son, David Martin Kwitek serves as owner and president.